Featured Project

 2. Design: Figma (wireframes, prototypes, design system)

-3. Development: React Native, Expo
+3. Development: React Native, Expo, Supabase

 Stooping Project Main Mockup